toiletman74/nqasm/README.md

 # nqasm

 This is a visual studio code syntax highlighter and auto completer for the newserv quest script assembler, for phantasy star online.
+Auto completion for opcodes is only about 1/3 complete but all opcodes do get highlighted.
+Not sure when I'll get around to finishing the auto completion, I'm busy working on quests at the moment.
+If you have ideas on how to improve this or just want to help, contributions are greatly appreciated.

 Example of the syntax highlighting:
 <img width="1064" height="770" alt="image" src="https://github.com/user-attachments/assets/58d83efe-bddc-4332-b580-1e89d29ae950" />